of Mesothelioma Victims are Veterans

-This is called secondary exposure, and many family members of veterans have suffered because of the asbestos fibers that came home with them after a day on the job.
+Known as secondary exposure, many family members of veterans suffered because of the asbestos fibers that came home with them after a day on the job.
 The fibers cling to clothing and enter the air in the home where anyone can inhale them and suffer the same consequences as the person with primary exposure.
 This has especially been a risk for military members stationed on bases with their families in on-base housing.

 Another issue with asbestos in the military is that many retired veterans continued to work in the same field as they did while in active service.
 This means that for many, the exposure to asbestos continued in their second careers, like plumbing, construction, or boiler work.

 Mesothelioma development generally doesn’t manifest until decades after asbestos exposure.
 By the time it came to light, it was too late for many, and the disease was already in an advanced stage.

 Free consultation with Dave, our Patient Advocate, on how to quickly recover compensation from the $30 Billion Asbestos Trusts, Veteran Benefits, and by Filing Legal Claims.

 For Quicker Compensation for medical and other expenses – call Dave today!

 Get started now on recovering from the $30 Billion in Asbestos Trusts Funds, VA Benefits and/or Filing a Legal Claim.

 One of the most asbestos-rich environments in the U.S. military was on ships and in shipyards in the Navy.
 Nearly every part of each ship had some asbestos-containing material, from the ceilings to the fireproof gear worn during fire drills.